intel/stacks/mers/mers.rst

 #.
 The following programs are needed to add AOM support to MeRS: **docker,
    git, patch**.
-On Clear Linux OS these can be  installed with the commands below.
+On Ubuntu OS these can be  installed with the commands below.
 For other operating systems, install the appropriate packages.

    .. code:: bash

-      sudo swupd bundle-add containers-basic dev-utils
+      sudo apt install git docker

 #.
 Clone the Intel Stacks repository from GitHub.